Employer Information

 The office base for this post is at Petherton Resource Centre, which is the office base for South Bristol Recovery Team.
 The trainee will have excellent secretarial support from a dedicated medical secretary, access to desk, computer and telephone at Petherton.
 The local Postgraduate Academic Programme is at Callington Road Hospital weekly, just 5 minutes drive away from Petherton.

-The prison Consultant, who will be providing the Foundation doctor with clinical supervision for the prison part of the post, the Offender Health management team and the medical secretary to the prison Consultant Psychiatrists and psychiatric trainees (including the F2) are now all based at an office base at Bybrook Lodge at Blackberry Hill Hospital.
+The prison Consultant, who will be providing the Foundation doctor with clinical supervision for the prison part of the post has an office base at Bybrook Lodge at Blackberry Hill Hospital.
 The Foundation doctor, although based at Petherton Resource Centre, is very welcome to also use the office facilities at Bybrook Lodge.

 Day to day clinical supervision for the community part of the post will also be provided by the Specialty Doctor for South Bristol Recovery Team.